dmx-systems/dmx-documentation/docs/devel.rst

     Examples are the `dmx-webclient <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-webclient>`_ and `dmx-mobile <https://git.dmx.systems/dmx-plugins/dmx-mobile>`_ plugins.

     When developing a custom front-end you can freely choose the libraries.
 You're not bound to Vue or anything.
 For convenience you'll probably use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ library to communicate with the back-end.
 And *if* you're using Vue you can possibly re-use the Vue components the DMX Webclient is built from, e.g. the detail renderer/form generator (`dmx-object-renderer <https://git.dmx.systems/nodejs-modules/dmx-object-renderer>`_) or the topicmap rendering (`dmx-topicmap-panel <https://git.dmx.systems/nodejs-modules/dmx-topicmap-panel>`_).

+    Such a plugin can have a back-end part as well (see P1).

+Front-end Host (P3)
+    A plugin that creates a user interface (see P2) that is extensible by other plugins (see P4):

+    * Manage loading the front-end parts of installed plugins.

+    An example is the `dmx-webclient <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-webclient>`_ plugin.
+Other plugins can extend it e.g. with additional renderers and menu items.

+    Such a plugin can have a back-end part as well (see P1).

+Front-end Extension (P4)
+    A plugin that extends the user interface created by another plugin:

+    * Has all the assets (e.g. ``.vue``, ``.js``) as expected by the Front-end Host (see P3).

+    Examples are the `dmx-accesscontrol <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-accesscontrol>`_, `dmx-base <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-base>`_, `dmx-contacts <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-contacts>`_, `dmx-datetime <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-datetime>`_, `dmx-details <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-details>`_, `dmx-help-menu <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-help-menu>`_, `dmx-search <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-search>`_, `dmx-topicmaps <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-topicmaps>`_, `dmx-typeeditor <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-typeeditor>`_, `dmx-workspaces <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-workspaces>`_, and the `dmx-geomaps <https://git.dmx.systems/dmx-plugins/dmx-geomaps>`_ plugins.
+All their front-end parts extend the DMX Webclient.

+    When developing an extension for the DMX Webclient you'll get in touch with `Vue <https://vuejs.org>`_ (for reactivity), `Vuex <https://vuex.vuejs.org>`_ (state management), and possibly `Element UI <https://element.eleme.io>`_ (widgets) as these are the libraries the DMX Webclient is built from.

+    You can start developing a DMX Webclient extension by cloning `dmx-plugin-template <https://git.dmx.systems/dmx-plugins/dmx-plugin-template>`_.

+    Such a plugin can have a back-end part as well (see P1).

 The "heart" of the DMX platform is the *Core*.
 The Core a) is the runtime environment for DMX plugins, and b) allows plugins consuming the *DMX Core Service*, mainly for manipulating the database.